Wavefield Finite Time Focusing with Reduced Spatial Exposure: INTRODUCTION

 Recently, it was shown that wavefields in one-dimensional media can also be focused from a single open-boundary by solving the Marchenko equation \cite{rose02}, being a familiar result from inverse scattering theory \cite{burridge80}.
-In this case a different focusing condition is achieved \cite{wapenaar14c}, and when the solution of the Marchenko equation is emitted into the medium, a focus emerges at the focal point and a causal Green's function propagates through the entire medium to the boundary \cite{broggini12}.
-This result can be extended to three-dimensional wave propagation \cite{wapenaar14} and has seen various applications in exploration geophysics, such as reflection imaging \cite{ravasi16} and acoustic holography \cite{wapenaar16}.
+In this case a different focusing condition is achieved \cite{wapenaar14c}, and when the solution of the Marchenko equation is emitted into the medium from a single open-boundary, a focus emerges at the focal point, followed by a causal Green's function that propagates from the focal point through the entire medium to the boundary \cite{broggini12}.
+This result can be extended to three-dimensional wave propagation \cite{wapenaar14} and various focusing conditions \cite{meles18} and has seen various applications in exploration geophysics, such as reflection imaging \cite{ravasi16} and acoustic holography \cite{wapenaar16}.
 Although the focusing function is finite in time, the Green's function that emerges after wavefield focusing has infinite duration.
-In this paper, it will be shown how a focusing wavefield can be constructed that propagates to a specified focal point in finite time with reduced wavefield propagation in the layer embedding the focal point.
+In this paper, it will be discussed how to craft a focusing wavefield that, once injected in the medium from two open-boundaries, propagates to a specified focal point in finite time, without being followed by any Green's function.
+It will also be discussed how this focusing method theoretically reduces wavefield propagation in the layer which embeds the focal point.
+Numerical tests involving a complex model will show that wavefield propagation is largely reduced in the layer embedding the focal point despite the fact that exact focusing functions cannot be retrieved.

-\section{Theory}
+\section{THEORY}